rom1v/gphat.github.io/_posts/2015-01-10-let-the-rithm-move-you.markdown

 # Humble Beginnings

-My first stab at making systems mire observable was a cron job that periodically output [Solaris'](http://en.wikipedia.org/wiki/Solaris_%28operating_system%29) [sar](http://docs.oracle.com/cd/E23824_01/html/821-1451/spmonitor-8.html) counters to… something.
+My first stab at making systems more observable was a cron job that periodically output [Solaris'](http://en.wikipedia.org/wiki/Solaris_%28operating_system%29) [sar](http://docs.oracle.com/cd/E23824_01/html/821-1451/spmonitor-8.html) counters to… something.
 I forget were the state was kept.
 Probably just the filesystem.
 On a single box, cuz that was how we rolled back then.
 Each evening, I'd generate a transparent GIF from the day's counters.
 The fancy tool I wrote, likely some sort of Perl script, let you put in a number of days and *overlaid the fucking GIFs*.
 Day over day comparison, motherfuckers!

 # Overly Ambitious Middles